nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Figures

-All proper figures, illustrations, photographs, icons and other symbols must be captured as images and included in the EPUB file, unless other instructions are given (see the [Images](#images) section).
+All proper figures, illustrations, photographs, icons and other symbols must be captured as images and included in the EPUB file, unless other instructions are given (see section [2.8 Images](#images)).
 Purely decorative graphics that have no other purpose than layout can be ignored.
 If there are any doubts about whether to include certain graphics or not, the Supplier must contact the Ordering Agency.

 Unless the image occurs inline in the source material, any image is required to be placed inside a [^figure^] element with a [^global/class^] attribute set to `image`.
 If the image has a caption, the caption must be marked up with the [^figcaption^] element and placed as either the first or the last child of the `<figure>` element.